Ryan Ruffels: Early life and amateur career

 Ruffels was born in Florida to tennis professionals Ray Ruffels and Anna-Maria Fernandez, but moved at a young age to southern California.
 His schooling was bilingual, and he is now fluent in both Spanish and English.
 He was an avid athlete, participating in many sports such as tennis, soccer, and golf.

 His two years younger sister Gabriela also became a successful tennis player and, from 2015, golfer. winning the 2019 U.S. Women's Amateur.

 Ruffels moved to Australia after his father was offered a major job in Australian tennis.
 After moving to Australia, Ruffels focused on golf.
 In 2013, he was on the winning Australian team in the Ten Nations Cup.
 Later that year he made the cut at the Australian Open and finished in a tie for 24th.
-In 2014, he became won the youngest winner of the Riversdale Cup, winning the event at 15 years of age; he followed a month later with a win in the Australian Boys' Amateur.
+In 2014, he became the youngest winner of the Riversdale Cup, winning the event at 15 years of age; he followed a month later with a win in the Australian Boys' Amateur.
 He also won the 2014 Callaway Junior World Golf Championship.
 He was ranked 13th in the World Amateur Golf Ranking when he turned professional in January 2016.